Sheet Pan Teriyaki Tofu with Pineapple and Veggies

 - 1/4 teaspoon freshly grated ginger root

 - 1 teaspoon arrowroot starch or cornstarch whisked together with 1of water

-- Drain the tofu and press with paper towels to remove liquid.
-Slice into 3 slabs vertically, press again to dry the inside, then cut into small cubes and place on a greased baking sheet.
-Drizzle with 1.5 teaspoons olive oil and 2 teaspoons low sodium tamari or soy sauce.
-Preheat oven to 425 degrees.
+- Preheat the oven to 425 degrees.
 In a medium mixing bowl add the broccoli florets, sweet potato, and carrots plus the remaining 1 1/2 teaspoons olive oil, sea salt and black pepper.
 Toss until coated then place onto the other part of the baking sheet and spread out into an even layer.
-Add pineapple to a corner of the sheet and bake for approximately 30 minutes, tossing all ingredients at 15 minutes, until the tofu is deeply golden and crisp on the edges.
+Add pineapple to a corner of the sheet and bake for approximately 30 minutes, tossing all ingredients at 15 minutes, until the tofu is golden and crisp on the edges.

 - While the tofu and broccoli bake, make the teriyaki sauce.
 In a saucepan over medium-high heat, whisk together all of the ingredients for the sauce except the teaspoon of arrowroot mixed with a teaspoon of water.
 Bring the sauce to a boil then whisk in the arrowroot-water slurry.